 Some tunes that work particularly well for Weddings

 Musically and structurally, much the same applies to funerals as to weddings, apart from the mood.

 Committal/Graveside Service – Music for services, or elements of the service held in the cemetery.

 Pre Service – Music for attendees’ arrival at the venue.

 Post Service – Music for attendees’ departure from the venue.

 Reception – Music for socialising, eating and drinking.

-Some more somber tunes that work well for Funerals
+Below are some tunes that work well for funerals

-Burns Suppers: These usually require a small team though with the aid of a minimum of one other participant I can fulfil the following offices:
+These usually involve a small team, many of whom may be your friends and/or family.
+With the aid of a minimum of one other participant I can fulfill the following duties: